 UNC will use the State of NC’s Affidavit A “Listing of Good Faith Efforts” in determining if contractor has met good faith efforts.
-UNC will set as a minimum 70 points in determining whether or not the contractor has complied with the good faith efforts.

 The contractor must be able to show proof of all “Good Faith Efforts” in writing that will include all the necessary information that is stated on Affidavit A and the bottom of Affidavit D. Failure to do so will constitute the bid as being non-responsive.